ParentSquare/faulty/README.md

 Faulty.init(cache: Faulty::Cache::Null.new)
 ```

-## Faulty's Circuit Breaker Algorithm

-Faulty implements a version of circuit breakers inspired by
-[Martin Fowler's post][martin fowler] on the subject.
-A few notable features of
-Faulty's implementation are:

-- Rate-based failure thresholds
-- Integrated caching inspired by Netflix's [Hystrix][hystrix] with automatic
-  cache jitter and error fallback.
-- Event-based monitoring

-TODO: Full algorithm

 ## Circuit Options

 A circuit can be created with the following configuration options.
 Those options
-are only set once, and will persist in-memory until the process exits.
-If
+are only set once, synchronized across threads, and will persist in-memory until
-you're using [scopes](#scopes), the options are retained within the context of
+the process exits.
+If you're using [scopes](#scopes), the options are retained
-each scope.
-All options given after the first call to `Faulty.circuit` (or
+within the context of each scope.
+All options given after the first call to
-`Scope.circuit` are ignored.
+`Faulty.circuit` (or `Scope.circuit` are ignored.

 This is because the circuit objects themselves are internally memoized, and are
 read-only once created.